jackyhuynh/SimpleBank/SubmissionVersion/README.md

 - Inside dbConnect(MySQL(), user = 'root', password = 'Myskhongbiet88', ...
 - Set user=SQL username (your My SQL root username)
 - Set password= SQL password (your My SQL root password)
-- Please save all the changes before moving forward
+- Please save all the changes before moving foward

 #### Run the app
+- Make sure MySQL server is runining in the back ground

 - Now Simply open the app.R and hit execute the app
 - It should run as it should